 Best Maternity Pillow 2018

 Last Updated: The Best Maternity Pillow 2018.
-A. fter comparing and testing more than 20 different types of maternity pillows, we picked the Born Free ComfortFit Body Pillow as the best maternity pillow.
+A. fter comparing and testing more than 20 different types of maternity pillows, we picked the PharMeDoc Pregnancy Pillow with Jersey Cover as the best maternity pillow.

 Scroll down for our picks for Best U-Shaped Pillow, Best Wedge Pillow, Best Knee Pillow, Best Pillow for Petites and Best Pillow When Carrying Twins.
 New to maternity pillow shopping?
 Read our 7 Things No One Tells You About Buying a Maternity Pillow for advice and tips.

-Additional covers are available separately for $11.
-After your baby is born, you can use the Born Free as either a breastfeeding pillow or toddler pillow.
+Additional woven cotton covers are available separately for $12 on the company’s web site.
+After your baby is born, you can use the PharMeDoc as either a breastfeeding pillow or toddler pillow.

-While most of our readers give the ComfortFit high marks, a few complained that their pillow covers weren’t easy to put back on after cleaning.
-Unfortunately, that is a common complaint in this category—after revewing several different pillows, we judged the ComfortFit to be about average when it comes to replacing the cover after washing.
+While most of our readers give the PharMeDoc high marks, a few complained that their pillow covers weren’t easy to put back on after cleaning, which unfortunately is a problem with many maternity pillows we looked at.

 Best U-Shaped Pillow.
 Web Linen’s U Shaped Premium Contoured Body Pregnancy Pillow offers plenty of support and comfort for pregnant moms.
 The fill is polyester and the cover is a soft, fleecy polyester as well.
 The whole thing is machine washable and additional covers are available for $20.
 The pillow itself is contoured on the inside to conform to a pregnant body (see below).